-For a condition like cervical spine instability, especially cranio-cervical instability a team approach is needed, most important regarding the diagnostics.
+A condition such as cervical spine instability, especially cranio-cervical instability, needs a team approach – most importantly regarding diagnostics.

-Although by using radiological methods the diagnosis of CCI can already be made, there are several disciplines that can help discover the full extent of the disease.
+Although, radiological imaging can clearly show CCI, there are several other disciplines that can help to discover the full extent of this condition.

-Here is a brief overview of the possible disciplines which can be incorporated in the CCI diagnostics and their potential benefits.
+The following will give a brief overview of the possibly involved disciplines and their potential benefits.

-GP: For me, this is a central point of my health care.
-My GP keeps track of all the results and overlooks the big picture, supports applications for health insurance matters, disability, etc., prescribes medications and physical therapy and helps generally in dealing with my conditions.
+Primary Care Physician: This is the central point for the patient’s health care.
+The PCP keeps track of all results, sees the big picture, supports applications for health insurance issues and disability, prescribes medications and physical therapy and helps in general to deal with one’s conditions.

-Radiology / Neuroradiology: Evaluates MRI, CT and X-ray images.
-Comparing old and new images and supports the neurosurgeon with decision making.
+Radiologist / Neuroradiologist: Evaluates MRI, CT and X-ray images.
+Compares old and new images and supports the neurosurgeon with decision making.
 Provides recommendations for additional testing.

-Neurologist: Neurology is a very important area but unfortunately often they do not really want to deal with CCI.
-Nevertheless, neurology offers some tests that could be pointing the way.
-Possible tests that could show spinal cord damage, autonomous nerve system disorders or brain stem damage are nerve conduction studies, sensory-evoked potentials, EEG, neuropsychiatric tests.
+Neurologist: Neurology is a very important area, but unfortunately often they do not really want to deal with CCI.
+Nevertheless, neurologists offer tests that could support a diagnosis of CCI, for example nerve conduction studies, sensory evoked potentials, EEG, neuropsychiatric tests.
+All those tests could indicate spinal cord damage, autonomous nerve system disorders or brain stem damage.

-Another small area of neurology is otoneurology which shows disturbances between the brain stem, eye movement and hearing.
+Another specialized area of neurology is called otoneurology which might show disturbances between the brain stem, eye movement and hearing.

 Patients that suffer from bowel or bladder dysfunction can visit neurourologists or neurogastroenterologists.

-Orthopedics: The orthopedics is similar to neurosurgeons but more focussed on non-invasive strategies to treat your instability.
-He can help you to decide whether surgery can help or not, can treat you after surgery and support you with any requests concerning insurance or disability.
+Orthopedics: The orthopedics is similar to neurosurgeons, but more focused on non-invasive strategies to treat your instability.
+He or she can help the patient to decide whether surgery should be considered, or treat one post-surgery.
+Furthermore, an orthopedist might also support the patient with any requests concerning insurance or disability.

-Physical therapist: They cannot only suspect CCI by using specific manual testing methods but also draw conclusions which nerve is damaged by testing different muscle groups.
-Furthermore they of course take care of our non-invasive treatments before and after surgery and in the best case they prevent you from needing surgery.
+Physical therapist: PT’s cannot only suspect CCI by using specific manual testing methods, but can also draw conclusions about which nerve might be damaged by testing different muscle groups.
+Furthermore, they take care of the patient’s non-invasive treatments before and after surgery, and in the best case they prevent the patient from needing surgery.
 PT’s are probably the most important team member.